AkhilBajpai/MCP-Connectivity/GitHub tools/README.md

-# Day 3 — GitHub Repository Tooling Server
+# GitHub Repository Tooling Server

 An MCP server that exposes GitHub operations — listing repos, reading files, and searching code — as callable tools for any MCP client.